bassanttamer3/Single-Cycle-Processor/README.md

 **Single-Cycle Processor Design in VHDL** 😎🚀

 Our project focuses on designing a Single-Cycle Processor using VHDL.
 The processor supports both R-type and I-type instructions.
-Each instruction is executed in a single cycle, where all stages (instruction fetch, decode, execution, memory access, and write-back) occur simultaneously.
-Below is a summary of the supported instructions:

 ### R-type Instructions
 - **Add**: Perform addition.